 Infrastructure as code automates the manual processes of application management and provisioning.
-Discover everything from the basics to best practices and how Dynatrace can help.
+Discover everything from the basics to best practices and how Dynatrace can make it easy.

-The IT world is rife with jargon — and “as code” is no exception.
+The IT industry is rife with jargon — and “as code” is no exception.
 “As code” means simplifying complex and time-consuming tasks by automating some, or all, of their processes.
-Today, the composable nature of code enables skilled IT teams to create and customize automated solutions capable of improving efficiency.
+Today, the composable nature of code enables skilled IT teams to create and customize automated solutions that can improve efficiency on a massive scale.
 Thanks to the advent of user-friendly coding languages and various powerful automation platforms, almost anything can be “as code.”

 While this methodology extends to every layer of the IT stack, infrastructure as code (IAC) is the most prominent example.
-Here, we’ll tackle the basics, benefits, and best practices of IAC, as well as choosing infrastructure-as-code tools for your organization.
+Here, we’ll explore the basics, benefits, and best practices of IAC, as well as how to choose infrastructure-as-code tools that help make it easy.

 What is infrastructure as code?